Meet the team

 Prior to this he has filmed all over the world for S4C, including both poles.
 For most of his career Richard has also had a passion for radio, being one of Radio Cymru’s original DJs.
 He still broadcasts live on Radio Cymru on Saturday mornings.

-Molly-Anna is responsible for Telesgop’s English language programming slate, originating and developing ideas for a range of broadcasters.
+Molly-Anna oversees Telesgop’s English language television slate.
 She has won commissions spanning art, music, specialist factual and observational documentary for the BBC and Channel 4.

 Keith has considerable financial and operational experience in the media sector.
 He has worked with most broadcasters and during his time with HTV Wales he developed a strong track record in managing large value budgets, particularly in respect of programming for S4C and network companies.
 At Telesgop Keith is closely involved in the process of maximizing opportunities in an age of multi platform content.